zhenfeng-sun-2019/QuickCurrencyViewer/README.md

 ### About this application What we're looking for:

-#### About my codeing style:
+#### About my coding style:
-    -> The most thing I care about when I coding is the readablity of the code.
+    The most thing I care about when I coding is the readablity of the code.
     Even for a reader does not have much knowledge on Java laguage, he should be able to understand the code (as the natural lauguage).
 #### About the Architecture:
-    -> I have a class diagram to explain my idea:
+    I have a class diagram to explain my idea:
     ![Diagram](ClassDiagram.png)

     The baseic designed is based on MVP design pattern.